Skydev0h/ton-freestyle/README.md

 Quick-start instructions about using those contracts can be found [here](doc/Quick.md).

+---

+**NEW!** Refactored scripts using the *not yet implemented* functionality have been added with `-fcext` suffix!
+Please check them out!
+More information in the aforementioned *quick-start instructions*.

+---

 Technical details about implementations are on their corresponding pages.

 Summarizing proposed changes and fixed in [this pull request](https://github.com/ton-blockchain/ton/pull/220) (and others) from [this fork](https://github.com/Skydev0h/ton):